iansinnott/webpack-base-project/README.md

 /******/ ]);
 ```

 Look at that!
 Babel has been run on our source files.
-You now have a complete webpack config for transpiling **AND** bundling your code.
+You now have a complete Webpack config for transpiling **AND** bundling your code.

 ## React